 If you are in between sizes or you want to confirm the most-likely correct size do a Stand-over Test: standing over the bike with your legs on either side of the top tube.
 With your feet flat on the floor and your bike shoes on, measure the distance between the top tube and your crotch.
 The distance should be a couple of inches 1-2.

 How high should the seat/saddle be?

 Perform the Heel Test: sit on your saddle/seat with the cranks (the thing your pedals are attached to) in a straight up/straight down position.
 The proper height will have your heel just touching the top of the lower pedal (the pedal on the downstroke) with your leg straight.

 It’s most likely that the best fit will come from having the saddle level and in the middle position of the saddles rails (the things that attach your saddle to the seat post).

 Next, handle bar position.
 When you ride your bike your arms should be slightly bent.

 Everything should be comfortable.
 If your position hurts, change it.

 Trial and error.

 Oh and one final thought: perhaps the biggest reason you may have discomfort, aches and pains, on a new bike or after sizing adjustments is a long lay-off from cycling.
-Lack of conditioning for cycling.
-Every spring when I get back on the bike after the winter off, I'm not bike fit and I have a hole bunch of muscles and joints that have not been used much during my ski season away from cycling.
+OR lack of conditioning for cycling.
+You're out of shape!
+Every spring when I get back on the bike after the winter off, I'm not bike-fit and I have a hole bunch of muscles and joints that have not been used much during my ski season away from cycling.
 Invariably I hammer away on Day 1 and have lots of issues during my first month back, irrespective of bike fit.